Connexions/CNXFlashCardsApp/README.rst

-FYI - See new repository at [QuizCards](https://github.com/Connexions/QuizCards
+FYI - See new QuizCards repository at https://github.com/Connexions/QuizCards
 ===================================================================================

 ==========